rustadadam/PF-GAP/notes.md

 1. Fixed PFGAP to work in the pipeline
     a.
 Built a wrapper class to fit and things
     b.
 It does use the train data as the test data -> This doesn't effect the proximities though, right?
+2. Created the labels.
+NOTE: there are a few that have missing values...
+I wonder if the file I have has been corrupted
+3. Retrieved the proximities with the data across all five models